3 New Spain & New France

 Loyal Aztecs weren’t Cortés’ only foe.
 Before he could claim the area he had to contend with another band of Spaniards who landed ashore behind him in pursuit of gold.
 According to legend, Cortés begged the Aztecs, “Send me some of it, because I, and my companions, suffer from a disease of the heart which can be cured only with gold.”

 Apocryphal or not, the quote captured the Spanish Conquest’s essence.
 A similar scenario played out in Pizzaro’s Incan conquest further south in the Peruvian Andes, with Atahualpa’s Incas being overrun by outnumbered Spanish with superior resources, and the Incas’ local support being undermined by having overrun earlier indigenous groups in Peru and Ecuador.
 The Spanish continued their search for precious metals throughout the continent and were the first Europeans to set foot on much of what’s now the southern United States.
 Animated Map Cabeza de Vaca was first into what’s now Texas, landing on Galveston Island in 1527.
-He attracted a large band of Indian followers as he made his way into New Mexico and back to Mexico, where the Indians were enslaved.
+He attracted a large band of local followers as he made his way into New Mexico and back to Mexico, where these Native Americans were enslaved.
 Hernando de Soto was first into what’s now the Southeast, landing in Florida and exploring west as far as present-day Arkansas.
-You can begin to see one piece of our colonial jigsaw puzzle emerging in yellow below, though this map depicts 1750, including other colonies that came later.European Colonization of North America, ca. 1750
+You can begin to see one piece of our colonial jigsaw puzzle emerging in yellow below, though this map depicts 1750, including other French and British colonies that came later.European Colonization of North America, ca. 1750

 Aerial View of Acoma "Sky City" by Marshall Henrie, WikiCommons